Zielon/3DScanning/Project/README.md

 ### RGB-D Stream

+This component is responsible to obtain the color map and depth map of each frame, which will be used for the other components.
+There are two types of RGB-D Stream sources: datasets and sensors.

+The * DatasetVideoStreamReader * class implements all the functionalities to import color maps and depth maps of recorded camera data from the * TUM RGB-D SLAM Dataset * [0].

+The * XtionStreamReader * class implements all the functionalities to import color maps and depth maps in real time from the ASUS Xion Pro sensor.

 ### Camera Tracker

 This component will estimate the pose of the camera using the color map and depth map given by the RGB-D Stream.
 The output of the component is the pose transformation of each frame.